-This digital video installation is the first prototype of an interactive application that uses artificial intelligence (AI) to develop speculative concepts for creating alternative interfaces with artificially intelligent systems.
-It emerged from my 1-year research on the historical, current, and future modes of AI in society, gathered and published in my research publication A.I.
+This audio-visual video installation is the first prototype of a design process that aims to explore alternative interfaces with artificially intelligent systems.
+As a case study, it investigates the ambivalent relationships between recommendation algorithms and their users.
+The work is based on my 1-year research into the historical, current, and future modes of AI and its social implications and qualities — all gathered and published in my research publication A.I.
 Mythology.
-Sound design made by @flohrson.

 “Who am I?
 What do I like?
 What do I need?
 Who likes me?”
 These questions have developed a new layer of complexity within the highly individualized realities of today's information society.
 Artificial intelligence (AI) now plays a role in the many acts of daily assessment and decision-making.
 How do we perceive ourselves through the rational filter of its algorithmic gaze?
 In The Artificial Self, algorithms constantly recreate a portrait demystifying the functional mechanisms hidden within the infrastructure of algorithmic computation by merging its vocabulary with that of the portrait, a longstanding genre that has consistently captured the urgency of its time by raising questions about identity, intimacy, and morality.